geoadmin/mf-geoadmin3/README.md

     make s3deployint SNAPSHOT=123456 (a snapshot version)

+Use the DEEP_CLEAN option to generate a new version

+    make s3deployint SNAPSHOT=123456 DEEP_CLEAN=true

 will deploy the snapshot to AWS S3 in the int bucket.
 It will output a S3 URL.
 Take the version and use the following command to activate the version.